j-jinjia/fx-trading-system-Spring/Readme.md

 - Thinking about UNIT tests.
 Write unit tests for :
   - Commission applying correctly.
   - Prices returned correctly
-- I created the functions that adds/substract the corresponding comissions to ask/bid respectively.
+- I created the functions that adds/substract the corresponding commissions to ask/bid respectively.
 - Created the Price class with the respective properties of (ID, instrument name, bid, ask, timestamp).
--

 Second approach: Adding more messages to the system with a CSV reader